To Be Loved

 Matthew 24:12, “And because lawlessness will abound, the love of many will grow cold.”

 Lawlessness is an interesting word.
 It was used frequently by Jesus.
-In the original language it is the word for iniquity (anomia).
+In the original language, it is the word for iniquity (anomia).
 The original word is a compound word.
 The prefix “a” means “not” or “without,” and the root word “nomia” means law.
 So, the meaning of the original word is “without law.”
 It is like the word apolitical in English.
-The letter “a” modifies the word political and refers to someone who has no interest in politics or who is otherwise not involved.
+The letter “a” modifies the word “political” and refers to someone who has no interest in politics or is otherwise not involved.

 Continue reading